- Duplicate Publication Policy

-All JOE articles published as of 2021 will be published using a Creative Commons Attribution, Non-Commercial, Share Alike license (CC BY-NC-SA).
+For all JOE articles published as of January 1, 2021, authors retain the copyright for their work without restrictions.
+These articles are published using a Creative Commons Attribution, Non-Commercial, Share Alike license (CC BY-NC-SA).
 This license allows others to share freely, translate, remix, adapt, and build upon materials published in JOE on a non-commercial basis provided that credit is given to the article's author and to JOE and that any derivative works are licensed under identical terms.
-Authors whose work is accepted for publication in JOE are required to grant permission to Clemson University Press and to EJI to publish the article under those terms.
+Authors whose work is accepted for publication in JOE are required to grant permission to Clemson University Press and to EJI to publish the article under the aforementioned license terms.

 Rolling Submission and Publication

 JOE has no submission deadlines.
 The only rule of thumb is that the sooner a manuscript is submitted, the sooner it will go through the review, revision, and production process, which includes copyediting, typesetting, and proofreading.